zbreeden/FourTwentyAnalytics/README.md

 --

-- 🌌 Core Systems Creed
+- 🌌 Delivery & Insight Creed

 >>The Core Systems are the heartbeat of the constellation — the foundation that keeps every orbit aligned.
 Each system has a distinct mission: